DCC-Lab/Documentation/README.md

    1. Put the PDF doc on the start page.
    2. Put its editable file in a folder of the same name.
 Put this folder in folder 'Sources'.
 2. Markdown does not need a PDF

+## How to write for DCClab

+Keeping documentation for the group is a difficult task if there are no standards.
+Hence, here are the various standards anyone must follow:

+1. Documents are in english

+2. Be clear, be concise but complete.

 ## Editors and links with Github